JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-struct-union-types-from-c.md

 `NativePlacement` represents native memory with functions similar to `malloc` and `free`.
 There are several implementations of `NativePlacement`.
-The global one is called `kotlinx.cinterop.nativeHeap` and you shall not forget to call `nativeHeap.free(..)` function to free the memory after use.
+The global one is called `kotlinx.cinterop.nativeHeap` and don't forget to call `nativeHeap.free(..)` function to free the memory after use.

 Another option is to use the
 <div class="sample" markdown="1" mode="kotlin" theme="idea" data-highlight-only="1" auto-indent="false">